William Saffady

 Depending on the system, authority control may be incorporated into the cataloging module or offered as a separately purchased component.
 In either case, authority control establishes and maintains authorized forms and cross references for designated field values.
 As bibliographic records are entered, field values subject to authority control are automatically checked against authorized forms, with new or questionable names and headings being flagged" for review.
 System-specific variations determine the fields to which authority control can be applied.
 Authors' names, uniform titles, series titles, and subject headings are the most commonly controlled fields.
 Depending on the system, authority records may be key-entered, generated from existing headings in a li¬brary's catalog, or imported in machine-readable form from external sources.
 Global editing capabilities facilitate the modification of headings.
 Some inte¬grated library systems permit multiple authority files.
 Some integrated systems support thesaurus-like cross-reference structures that include broader terms, narrower terms, related terms, and scope notes, in addition to the familiar "see" and "see also" entries.

-As discussed above, the introduction of effective online public access catalog (OPAC) modules in the late 1970s and early 1980s signaled the transition from single-purpose circulation control systems to true integrated library systems that support online retrieval of bibliographic records in addition to mere trans¬action processing.
+THE PROBLEM OF CARD CATALOGSAs discussed above, the introduction of effective online public access catalog (OPAC) modules in the late 1970s and early 1980s signaled the transition from single-purpose circulation control systems to true integrated library systems that support online retrieval of bibliographic records in addition to mere trans¬action processing.
 For many libraries, card catalog replacement is the principal motive for implementing an integrated system.

 Librarians have long recognized the many problems associated with the production, maintenance, and use of card catalogs.
 Writing in the 1940s, Fre¬mont Rider pointed out the substantial amounts of space consumed by the card catalogs of research libraries.
 Since that time, high construction costs and greatly diminished capital funds for new library buildings have made the efficient use of available floor space an important concern for libraries of all sizes and types.
 Assuming al'1aVerage of 20 square feet per card catalog cabinet and its required adjacent aisle and work space, the card catalog for a collection of 100,000 titles will occupy approximately 280 square feet of contiguous floor space, a portion of which might be put to other uses were the catalog converted to a more compact format.
 At a rate of 10,000 new titles per year, an additional 30 square feet will be required to accommodate annual catalog growth.
 If the collection is not weeded, the size of the catalog will double in ten years.